Overview

 tinybird-login

-service using docker compose logs tinybird-login
+service usingdocker compose logs tinybird-login

 .
 If this service was successful, you should see “Tinybird already logged in” in the logs.
-If this service failed for any reason, try authenticating with Tinybird again using docker compose run --rm tinybird-login
+If this service failed for any reason, try authenticating with Tinybird again usingdocker compose run --rm tinybird-login

-service using docker compose logs tinybird-sync
+service usingdocker compose logs tinybird-sync

-service using docker compose logs tinybird-deploy
+service usingdocker compose logs tinybird-deploy

 .
-This will show the complete logs from the latest attempt to deploy changes to your Tinybird workspace, which should hopefully tip you off to what went wrong.
+This will show the complete logs from the latest attempt to deploy changes to your Tinybird workspace, which should hopefully tip you off to what went wrong. - Check the “Deployments” section of your Tinybird UI (Tinybird Worksapce > Deployments on the left side bar).
+This will show you which Deployment is currently live, and may provide some hints if the latest deployment failed for any reason.